-- Parliament of Georgia: defines the key guidelines of HE policy and management, and passes appropriate legislative acts. - Government of Georgia: defines the amount of the state education grant, and draws up social programmes and state programmes in the field of higher education; The Government can also establish an HEI as a legal entity of public law.
-The Prime Minister appoints directors of the National Centre for Educational Quality Enhancement and National Examination Centre. - Ministry of Education and Science (MoES): implements a unified HE policy; develops basic documents reflecting HE system indicators; proposes the amount of state education grants; implements licensing procedures. - Ministry of Culture, Monument Protection and Sport: decides the normative acts in the sphere of fine arts and sports higher education and finances fine arts and sports higher education.
+- Parliament of Georgia: defines the key guidelines of HE policy and management, and passes appropriate legislative acts. - Government of Georgia: defines the amount of the state education grant and draws up social programmes and state programmes in the field of higher education; The Government can also establish an HEI as a legal entity of public law.
+The Prime Minister appoints directors of the National Centre for Educational Quality Enhancement and National Examination Centre. - Ministry of Education and Science (MoES): implements a unified HE policy; develops basic documents reflecting HE system indicators; proposes the amount of state education grants. - Ministry of Culture and Monument Protection and Ministry of Sport and Youth Affairs: decide the normative acts in the sphere of fine arts and sports higher education and finance fine arts and sports higher education.

 HEIs having the status of legal entities of public law are subject to greater control by the Ministry of Education and Science: the MoES approves the charter of public HEIs upon the proposal of the Council of Representatives; the MoES exerts state control over them and is responsible for enforcing normative acts enacted in the field of HE.
+In case of noncommercial non-profit legal entity, founded by the state, governmental control is significantly reduced.

-At the same time, HEIs are free to develop and approve study, research and creative work policies, develop and approve rules for personnel recruitment, their internal regulations, elect their management bodies and officials and manage their finances and property.
+At the same time, HEIs, independently of their legal form, are free to develop and approve study, research and creative work policies, develop and approve rules for personnel recruitment, their internal regulations, elect their management bodies and officials and manage their finances and property.